 Heavy duty cantilever racks make high-density storage possible for loads that would not fit on other shelving systems.
 Additional arms can be added to accommodate for SKU’s of varying weight and lengths.
 Decking can be added for loads that need a solid platform.

-At SRS, we offer heavy duty cantilever racks for sale, custom-made to your exact requirements.
+At Shelving + Rack Systems, Inc. we offer heavy duty cantilever racks for sale, custom-made to your exact requirements.
 Our buy-back programme offers top-quality used shelving that still meets our strict design and safety specifications.

 The main disadvantage of cantilever racking is that your warehouse floor space will need more than generous aisles to accommodate the picking and stocking.